 Nonverbal cues such team members’ arms crossed, looking down, or fidgeting with items on the desk during one-on-one meetings

 Team members respond only with short answers to questions

 Chronic tardiness or absenteeism among team members

 Counterproductive “water cooler” conversations among team members

-When managers don't motivate and develop their people, everyone suffers.
+When managers don't develop and inspire their direct reports, everyone suffers.

 Some of the symptoms may include:

 Low employee engagement